mitchcapper/CefSharpDockerfiles/README.md

 ### Docker For Windows Config File
 You will want a docker configuration with options similar to this.
 Note if you are on Windows 10 Client you will need to leave isolation=hyperv in the config file.
 On windows client you can use the docker settings (Right-click on the Docker whale icon in the on the task bar, then click "Settings..." then click to advanced mode).
 For server the file is edited directly (or created if it didn't exist) at C:\ProgramData\docker\config\daemon.json

+**Note 1903 Bug** There is a bug in 1903 that prevents containers bigger than 20GB (https://github.com/microsoft/hcsshim/issues/708).
+In theory a work around for docker should come down soon, but if you get a `hcsshim::PrepareLayer - failed failed in Win32: The parameter is incorrect.
+(0x57)` error you will need to remove the storage opts arg below.
 ```
 {
   "registry-mirrors": [],